jillesvangurp/jsonj/README.md

 # Introduction

 JsonJ is a fast performing library for working with [json](http://www.rfc-editor.org/rfc/rfc7493.txt) in Java without mappings or model classes.
-Instead JsonJ backs the very simple json types using a fluid API that extends the relevant Java Collections APIs where possible (Map, List, Set).
+Instead JsonJ backs the very simple json types using a fluid API.
+The core idea behind JsonJ is to provide sensible implementations of the handful of native types in json.
+These implementations leverage things like generics, Java 8 streams, varargs, the Collections framework and other things that are characteristic of modern Java.

 There are several reasons why you might like jsonj

-- it provides really convenient builder classes for quickly constructing complex json datastructures without going through the trouble of having to create model classes for your particular flavor of json, piecing together lists, maps, and other types and then serializing those, or generally having to do a lot of type casts, null checks, generics juggling, etc.
+_ The provided JsonObject, JsonArray, JsonSet, and JsonPrimitive classes are all you need for type safe and null safe manipulation of complex json structures.
-- it provides powerful extensions to the Collections API that, for example, makes extracting things from lists and maps a lot easier.
+- It includes convenient builder classes for quickly constructing complex json datastructures without going through the trouble of having to create model classes for your particular flavor of json, piecing together lists, maps, and other types and then serializing those, or generally having to do a lot of type casts, null checks, generics juggling, etc.
-- it is memory efficient: you can squeeze millions of json objects in a modest amount of RAM.
+- It is memory efficient: you can squeeze millions of json objects in a modest amount of RAM.
 This is nice if you are doing big data processing projects.
 If you've ever had to worry about fitting gigantic amounts of structured data in memory, you might appreciate some of these optimizations.
-- it's simple to use and lacks the complexity of other solutions.
+- It is simple to use and lacks the complexity of other solutions.
 There are no annotations.
 There is no need for model classes.
-However (as of 2.8), a JsonDataObject interface is provided that allows you to easily create domain objects based on JsonObject.
+Instead a JsonDataObject interface is provided (that includes default methods) that allows you to easily create domain objects based on JsonObject.
 This interface provides a lot of default methods and acts a mixin.
-- it uses the excellent [Jackson](https://github.com/FasterXML/jackson-core) parser for parsing data structures and you might already use jackson.
+- It relies on the excellent [Jackson](https://github.com/FasterXML/jackson-core) parser for parsing data structures and you might already use jackson.
 - In addition to the popular json format it also supports parsing and serializing to *[Hocon](https://github.com/jclawson/jackson-dataformat-hocon), [BSON](https://github.com/michel-kraemer/bson4jackson), [plist](https://github.com/3breadt/dd-plist), and [YAML](https://github.com/FasterXML/jackson-dataformat-yaml)*.
 So you can deal with tree like data structures and pretend they are all the same.
 For hocon we currently don't have serialization.
 Mostly this support is done via jackson plugins.
 They all drive the same jackson handler in jsonj.
 So, barring downstream parsing issues; you get the same functionality with each of them.
+Also adding support for more jackson plugins is easy.

 There are probably more reasons you can find to like JsonJ, why not give it a try?
 Let me know if you like it (or not).
 Let me know it should be changed in some way.